rainbow-me/browser-extension/src/logger/README.md

 multiple contexts using commas like `LOG_DEBUG=swaps,ethers`, and _automatically sets the log level to `debug`, regardless of `LOG_LEVEL`._

-> For more advanced usage, you we can namespace our debug contexts i.e.
+> For more advanced usage, we can namespace our debug contexts i.e.
 > `swaps:utils` or `swaps:forms`, which can then be targeted individually, or
 > using a wildcard `LOG_LEVEL=swaps:*` to filter for all `swaps:` debug logs.